OnyxTao/madcolor/readme.md

 #### -b, --background-color
 Assume the background color (for contrast calculation).
-Takes a string which may be either a six-digit hex value (such as "#AA3388") or the name of a webcolor.
+Takes a string which may be either a six-digit hex value (such as "#AA3388") or the name of a web color.
 All web-safe colors are accepted, as well as some other pantone and other color names.
 If a color name is unrecognized, the program terminates.
 A string matching the regular expression:
 `#?([\da-fA-F]{6}|?[\da-fA-F]{3})`
 to be a hex value.
-A three-digit hex string is ALWAYS expanded to a six digit hexstring by doubling the hex digit. `#1D8` is equivalent to `#11DD88`.
+A three-digit hex string is ALWAYS expanded to a six digit string by doubling the hex digit. `#1D8` is equivalent to `#11DD88`.

 #### -c, --contrast